drachenwald/dun-in-mara/events/2025/strawberry-raid-iv/classes.md

 *Bordering on Lace: an Introduction to 16th Century Blackwork Embroidery*
 With Saskia of Dun in Mara
 In this beginner friendly class we will cover some styles of blackwork embroidery and you will be able to try your hand at making a counted-stitch blackwork border for your garb!
+If you have garb (smock, apron, partlet, cuffs/ruffs or a pouch) you'd like to decorate, bring it along.
+Just make sure it has an even-weave fabric (most linen has, but we can't do counted stitch on satin, for example).
+If you don't have garb ready to bring, we can work on a piece you can later add to your garb, or maybe a decorative item like a bookmark.
 Class limit: 10 (additional people can join if you bring your own small embroidery hoop)

 *Dyeing the Medieval Rainbow -- 	in four parts*